Computing at Lawley Primary School

 We measure the progress made by our children through discussions with them about their computing lessons and by observing their ability to complete tasks independently or with support.
 Through discussion, we also regularly review the children’s knowledge and understanding of e-safety issues and reinforce how to keep themselves safe.
 It is important to us as a school to ensure that we monitor the teaching of our computing curriculum therefore the subject leaders ensure that the curriculum is being delivered correctly and that all equipment is up to date and in good working order.

-The implementation of this curriculum ensures that when children leave Lawley Primary School, they are competent and safe users of ICT with an understanding of how technology works.
+The impact of this curriculum ensures that when children leave Lawley Primary School, they are competent and safe users of ICT with an understanding of how technology works.
 They will have developed skills to express themselves, be creative in using digital media and be equipped to apply their skills in Computing to different challenges going forward in order to become independent young people and be successful in whatever their future will be.
 We aim to have inspired a desire to never stop learning and to have the courage to succeed in whatever they do, in future school life and beyond.